-"§ 36C-8-802.
+§ 36C-8-802.
 Duty of loyalty.

-- (a) A trustee shall administer the trust solely in the interests of the beneficiaries. - (b) Subject to the rights of persons dealing with or assisting the trustee as provided in G.S.
-36C-10-1012, a sale, encumbrance, or other transaction involving the investment or management of trust property entered into by the trustee for the trustee's own personal account, or that is otherwise affected by a conflict between the trustee's fiduciary and personal interests, is voidable by a beneficiary affected by the transaction, without regard to whether the transaction is fair to the beneficiary, unless: - (1) The terms of the trust authorized the transaction; - (2) The court approved the transaction; - (3) The beneficiary did not commence a judicial proceeding within the time allowed by G.S.
-36C-10-1005; - (4) The beneficiary consented to the trustee's conduct, ratified the transaction, or released the trustee in compliance with G.S.
-36C-10-1009; or - (5) The transaction involves a contract entered into, or claim acquired by, the trustee before the person became or contemplated becoming trustee. - (c) In determining whether a sale, encumbrance, or other transaction involving the investment or management of trust property is affected by a conflict of interest between the trustee's fiduciary and personal interests, the transaction is rebuttably presumed to be affected by a conflict of interest if the trustee enters into the transaction with: - (1) The trustee's spouse or a parent of the trustee's spouse; - (2) The trustee's descendants, siblings, ancestors, or their spouses; - (3) An agent, attorney, employee, officer, director, member, manager, or partner of the trustee, or an entity that controls, is controlled by, or is under common control with the trustee; or
+A trustee shall administer the trust solely in the interests of the beneficiaries. (a)

+(b) Subject to the rights of persons dealing with or assisting the trustee as provided in G.S.
+36C-10-1012, a sale, encumbrance, or other transaction involving the investment or management of trust property entered into by the trustee for the trustee's own personal account, or that is otherwise affected by a conflict between the trustee's fiduciary and personal interests, is voidable by a beneficiary affected by the transaction, without regard to whether the transaction is fair to the beneficiary, unless:

+- The terms of the trust authorized the transaction; (1) - The court approved the transaction; - (2)(3)The beneficiary did not commence a judicial proceeding within the time allowed by G.S.
+36C-10-1005;

+- (4) The beneficiary consented to the trustee's conduct, ratified the transaction, or released the trustee in compliance with G.S.
+36C-10-1009; or - (5) The transaction involves a contract entered into, or claim acquired by, the trustee before the person became or contemplated becoming trustee.

+(c) In determining whether a sale, encumbrance, or other transaction involving the investment or management of trust property is affected by a conflict of interest between the trustee's fiduciary and personal interests, the transaction is rebuttably presumed to be affected by a conflict of interest if the trustee enters into the transaction with:

+- (1) The trustee's spouse or a parent of the trustee's spouse; - (2) The trustee's descendants, siblings, ancestors, or their spouses; (3) An agent, attorney, employee, officer, director, member, man - (3) An agent, attorney, employee, officer, director, member, manager, or partner of the trustee, or an entity that controls, is controlled by, or is under common control with the trustee; or - (4) Any other person or entity in which the trustee, or a person that owns a significant interest in the trust, has an interest or relationship that might affect the trustee's best judgment.